Flank steak

-Flank steak is a steak taken from the abdominal muscles of the cow, located just behind the plate and in front of the rear quarter.
-It is a long, flat cut with a significant grain that is known for its chewiness and thinness.
-As a popular food, flank steak is referred to differently across the globe and is prepared in a variety of ways in different cultures (one example being Carne Asada).
+Flank steak is a cut of steak taken from the abdominal muscles of the cow, located just behind the plate and in front of the rear quarter.
+It is long, flat, and has a significant grain that is typically sliced thin to minimize its chewiness.
+Popular across the globe, flank steak is referred to regionally and prepared in a variety of ways, such as carne asada.